contactopensource/contactopensource/doc/concepts/person_name_kit.md

-# person_name
+# person_name_kit

-A `person_name` is a typical person's name, with many optional attributes for worldwide choices, prefixes and suffixes, honorifics, etc.
+A `person_name_kit` is a group of names, with many optional attributes for worldwide choices, prefixes and suffixes, honorifics, etc.

-Attributes:
+Name attributes:

 * given_name ~ text ~ example: "Alice"